section-engineering-education/engineering-education/content/articles/introduction-to-pragmatic-functional-java/index.md

 - To handle both cases, present/empty as well as successful/failed concurrently, `Result<Q>` contains a fold() function.

 ### Conclusion
-As a result of this tutorial, we now have a basic understanding of the pragmatic function in the Java programming language.
+As a result of this article, we now have a basic understanding of the pragmatic function in the Java programming language.

 It is a contemporary, functional programming-based Java coding language that is simple and understandable.
 In addition, we have demonstrated how we can put it into action.

-Happy coding!
+Happy reading!

 ---
 Peer Review Contributions by: [Monica Masae](/engineering-education/authors/monica-masae/)